ADVERTISEMENT

 Are There Any Ways We Can Prevent Viral Gastroenteritis?

 Viral gastroenteritis is a highly contagious disease, so it spreads easily.
-Here are a few tips you can implement to lower the risk of contracting the virus as well as prevent them from spreading to others:
+Here are a few tips the patient can implement to lower the risk of contracting the virus as well as prevent them from spreading to others:

-• Wash your hands frequently, especially prior to your food preparation.
-Make sure to develop the habit of washing your hands after using the bathroom.
+• Wash hands frequently, especially prior to the food preparation.
+Make sure to develop the habit of washing the hands after using the bathroom.

-• Do not share your objects or utensils with others if you are feeling unwell or if someone in your household is sick.
+• The objects or utensils should not be shared with others if feeling unwell or if someone in the household is sick.

 • Wash the fruits and vegetables thoroughly before consuming or preparing them.

-• Boil your drinking water.
-Take proper precautions when you are traveling to different places.
+• Boil drinking water.
+Proper precautions should be taken when the patient is traveling to different places.

 Conclusion: